Nextomics/nextsv/README.md

 - [cuteSV](https://github.com/tjiangHIT/cuteSV) (v2.0.1 or later)
 - [GCC](https://gcc.gnu.org/) (v4.8.2 or later)

-Conda environment is not required but we recommend you install the prerequisites in a new conda environment to avoid potential dependency issues.
+Conda environment is not required but we highly recommend you install the prerequisites in a new conda environment to avoid potential dependency issues.

 ```
 conda create -n nextsv3 python=3.8